 Color blindness can be tested using several methods:

-1. Ishihara Test: This is a common test that uses a series of plates with colored dots forming numbers or shapes.
+- Ishihara Test: This is a common test that uses a series of plates with colored dots forming numbers or shapes.
 If the child can’t see the numbers or shapes, they might be color blind.

-2. EnChroma Test: This online test is designed for children and uses a hidden digit task method to measure the type and level of color vision deficiency.
+- EnChroma Test: This online test is designed for children and uses a hidden digit task method to measure the type and level of color vision deficiency.

-3. Color Plate Test: This test involves looking at sets of colored dots and identifying patterns, like letters or numbers.
+- Color Plate Test: This test involves looking at sets of colored dots and identifying patterns, like letters or numbers.

-4. Professional Eye Exam: An eye doctor can perform more sophisticated tests to diagnose color blindness accurately.
+- Professional Eye Exam: An eye doctor can perform more sophisticated tests to diagnose color blindness accurately.

 Communities we provide optometry eye care to include, but are not limited to, Arden-Arcade, Auburn, Cameron Park, Carmichael, Citrus Heights, El Dorado Hills, Elk Grove, Fair Oaks, Folsom, Galt, Gold River, Natomas, North Highlands, Orangevale, Placerville, Pollock Pines, Rancho Cordova, Rancho Murieta, Rocklin, Roseville, Sacramento, and Shingle Springs.
-If you’re not yet a customer, we’d love to provide for your eye care needs too!
+If you’re not yet a patient, we’d love to provide for your eye care needs too!